Impact

 We are passionate about diverting textile waste and have quite a few programs around reducing and reusing our offcuts.
 To start with we focus on small (usually under 100 pcs) production runs to minimize stock sitting around.
 We also slowly hand cut and dye per garment, which decreases cutting waste and fabric damages.
 We can work around any flaws in our yardage this way.

 We work with a wide variety of small-scale artisans.
 Our dyeing and sewing partners range in size from units of 2 people to approximately 100.
-Most are groups of between 5 and 15 workers.
+Most are groups of between 3 and 12 workers.
 We are very hands-on in our production, and our production team visits our contractors weekly to ensure quality and consistency, as well as a safe and healthy workplace.
 Dialogue around problem-solving and improvements is constant.
 Our contractors set their prices per garment to us, and we review prices at least once a year to adjust for Ghana’s inflation rates.
-In 2023 we have begun detailed conversations with our producers to create a set of labor expectations that works at their scale.
+In 2023 we began detailed conversations with our producers to create a set of labor expectations that works at their scale.
 We plan to provide financial and logistical support for identified improvements as needed.
 These discussions are positioning us to implement material changes in 2025.